intagaming/video-scripts/token-storage.md

 For example, if you visit a malicious website, that website could "forge" a request that resembles your Facebook posting request, and send that malicious request to the Facebook API.
-If your browser sends along the Cookie that contains the Access Token, then you will post something that you don't want.
+If your browser sends along the Cookie that contains the Access Token, then you'll post something that you don't want.

 Fortunately, there's a protection coming from the Browser, which is the `SameSite` Cookie flag.
 When the malicious site makes a request, the request is